Caption

 In the Netherlands, people speak Dutch, or, like we call it, "Nederlands".

-You will probably never meet someone who doesn't speak English: foreigners who want to learn Dutch often complain that it is impossible, everyone keeps speaking English to them.
+You will probably never meet someone who doesn't speak English: foreigners who want to learn Dutch often complain that it is impossible; everyone speaks English with them.

 Many people also speak a bit of German (though they often don't like to admit that fact), and some people speak some French or Spanish as well.